17 User Acceptance Testing Templates [Examples + Download]

 PDF Test Case Template

-If your testers will report via a PDF file, you can use a format similar to the previous MS Word document option.
+If your testers report via a PDF file, you can use a format similar to the previous MS Word and Google Docs options.

-PDFs are not very flexible, however, it might be a requirement to use them inside your organization.
+Even though PDFs aren’t very flexible, you might be a requirement to use them inside your organization.

-If that’s your case, I’ve prepared the document from above in a PDF file for you to download here.
+If that's the case, Here’s the document from above in a PDF file.

 Email Test Case Template

-While we do not recommend using email for user acceptance testing, it may be your only option—if that’s the case, you can use this format:
+We don’t recommend using email for user acceptance testing, but it may be your only option.
+If that’s the case, you can use this format to gather UAT feedback and bug reports:

 Sample UAT test case in email format